Beginner Track • Topic 18

 (4) Statutory Authority

 41 U.S.C.
-1901 (Simplified Acquisition Procedures) and 41 U.S.C.
-1903 (Special Simplified Procedures for Purchases of Commercial Products and Commercial Services).
+1901 (Simplified Acquisition Procedures).
 Total estimated value including all options is $475,000, which is above the simplified acquisition threshold but below $9,000,000.
-FAR Part 6 does not apply to this acquisition.
+This acquisition uses FAR 12.201-1 simplified procedures, so the Part 6 competition authorities at 41 U.S.C.
+3304 and 10 U.S.C.
+3204 do not apply.

 (2) Nature of the Action